etiess/documentation/en/02_Administrator_Documentation/01_Download_and_install.md

     curl -s http://getcomposer.org/installer | php
     php composer.phar install

-If you can't install `composer` (in a mutualized hosting for example), we provide a [vendor.zip](http://wllbg.org/vendor) file to unpack in your wallabag directory.
+If you can't install `composer` (in a mutualized hosting for example), we provide a [vendor.zip](http://wllbg.org/vendor).
+You can either download and unpack it in your wallabag directory, or let the installation script do it for you.

 ### Creation of the MySQL database
 wallabag can be used with different types of database (`sqlite`, `mysql` or `postgresql`) but we advise to use MySQL, more efficient.
 In this case, it is necessary to create a new database (for example `wallabag`), a new user (for example `wallabag`) and a password (here `YourPassword`).
 You can either use 'phpMyAdmin', or execute the following commands: